 2) Dominated Goku

-When first meeting each other on King Kai’s planet, Goku obviously and predictably challenged Beerus to a fight to see how strong he truly was.
+When first meeting each other on King Kai’s planet, Goku obviously and predictably challenges Beerus to a fight to see how strong he truly was.
 Predictably, Beerus completely and utterly dominated Super Saiyan 3 Goku, blocking every attack launched his way with ease.

 Even more merciless is that the finishing blow on Goku was a simple flick on the forehead followed by a tap on the shoulder.
 These two simple and barely forceful movements sent Goku crashing down to King Kai’s planet, transforming him out of Super Saiyan 3 in the process.